Assistant Professor

 Jas Morgan

 I am an Assistant Professor of Indigenous Communication, Identity and Community at the School of Communications at Simon Fraser University.
-My expertise includes kinship, futures, Indigenous Internet, digital publishing, cultural heritage, Indigenous policy, and Trans thought.
+My expertise includes kinship, futures, Indigenous Internet, art criticism, digital publishing, Indigenous policy and justice, transfeminist theory, and literary and cultural theory.

-As a co-investigator of the Digital Democracies Institute at SFU, I am currently developing a digital policy platform focusing on Indigenous women’s, queer, and trans leadership and governance at the intersections of unceded, Treaty, and modern Treaty processes in the West.
+My digital policy platform Deadly Collective supports Indigenous women’s, queer, and trans leadership and governance at the intersections of unceded, Treaty, and modern Treaty processes in Western Canada.

 I focus my academic service on creating professional standards for peer-review and quality of digital outputs.
 I am the owner of Sewing Circle productions, an Indigenous production company that produces films and series centering the stories of Indigenous 2LGBTIA+ characters.
-Sewing Circle produced KIN—a web series about queer and trans Indigenous people living in Toronto—which premiered at ImagineNative in October 2023.
-I am part of the editorial board that revived and rebranded the feminist digital magazine GUTS in 2021, and remain on the editorial board.
-My column “I Saw Some Art” appears in GUTS regularily.
-My curatorial work centering Indigenous 2LGBTIA+ digital media has appeared in galleries nationally.
-I am the producer, writer, and publisher of Just Fem Things: a podcast about feminist and Indigenous relationships to objects.
+I am part of the editorial board that revived and rebranded the feminist digital magazine GUTS in 2021.
+My column “I Saw Some Art” appears in GUTS regularly.

 I am Cree-Métis-Saulteaux and a registered member of Tootinaowaziibeeng First Nation.
 My Métis relatives are too numerous to name but my closest kin are the McKays from around Prince Albert, Saskatchewan and the Demerias from around Brandon and Winnipeg, Manitoba.